-The Buffered 100 Portfolio seeks to provide risk control exclusively through what are referred to buffered or defined income ETFs.
-The goal of the portfolio is to provide defined downside protection based on the combination of buffered ETFs in the portfolio, while still allowing for upside participation in the markets up to the current buffered ETF caps.
+The Buffered 6o Portfolio seeks to combine traditional equity ETF exposure with risk control exclusively through what are referred to buffered or defined income ETFs.
+The goal of the portfolio is to provide defined downside protection based on the combination of buffered ETFs in the portfolio, while still allowing for upside participation in the markets up to the current buffered ETF caps, as well as through the traditional equity ETF exposures.
 Each buffered index utilizes multiple individual laddered ETF holdings to reduce the risk of market timing for the portfolio.